fengtingzhang/blog/_posts/2018-11-14-rubyconf-2018-day-two.md

 * log performance and requests for diagnostics
 * used datadog apm

-## Make Ruby Write Your Code for You by Google Cloud Compute
+## Make Ruby Write Your Code for You

 ### Motivations
 * Cusomters use many different deployment tools to provision and manage their operating environments.